Image

 Understanding Missouri’s License Suspension & Revocation Penalties

-• First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Greene County, MO area after 30 days.
+• First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Greene County, MO area after 30 days.

-• Second DWI/DUI Offense: Leads to a 1-year revocation period in Greene County, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+• Second DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Greene County, MO DWI/DUI was within the last 5 years.

 With such a low standard of proof—essentially the prosecution must show that there is a greater than 50 percent chance that you were intoxicated while operating a motor vehicle— trying to handle this hearing alone is a risk.
 These penalties can impact your employment, daily responsibilities in Greene County, MO, and freedom to drive.